-- (38.1) The accounting officer must- - (a) Take all reasonable steps to prevent abuse of the supply chain management system; - (b) Investigate any allegations against an official or other role player of fraud, corruption, favouritism, unfair or irregular practices of failure to comply with this Policy, and when justified - - (i) take appropriate steps against such official or other role player; or - (ii) report any alleged criminal conduct to the South African Police Service;
+- 39. (1) The accounting officer must- - (a) take all reasonable steps to prevent abuse of the supply chain management system; - (b) investigate any allegations against an official or other role player of fraud, corruption, favouritism, unfair or irregular practices or failure to comply with this Policy, and when justified - - (i) take appropriate steps against such official or other role player; or - (ii) report any alleged criminal conduct to the South African Police Service; - (c) check the National Treasury's database prior to awarding any contract to ensure that no recommended bidder, or any of its directors, is listed as a person prohibited from doing business with the public sector; - (d) reject any bid from a bidder- - if any municipal rates and taxes or municipal service charges owed by that bidder or any of its directors to the municipality or to any other municipality or municipal entity, are in arrears for more than three months; or - (ii) who during the last five years has failed to perform satisfactorily on a previous contract with the municipality or any other organ of state after written notice was given to that bidder that performance was unsatisfactory;

-- (c) Check the National Treasury's database prior to awarding any contract to ensure that no recommended bidder, or any of its directors, is listed as a person prohibited from doing business with the public sector; - (d) Reject any bid from a bidder - - (i) if any municipal rates and taxes or municipal service charges owed by that bidder or any of its directors to the Lephalale Local Municipality, or to any other municipality or municipal entity, are in arrears for more than three months; or - (ii) who during the last five years has failed to perform satisfactorily on a previous contract with the Lephalale Local Municipality or any other organ of state after written notice was given to that bidder that performance was unsatisfactory; - (e) Reject a recommendation for the award of a contract if the recommended bidder, or any of its directors, has committed a corrupt or fraudulent act in competing for the particular contract; - (f) Cancel a contract awarded to a person if- - (i) the person committed any corrupt or fraudulent act during the bidding process or the execution of the contract; or - (ii) an official or other role player committed any corrupt or fraudulent act during the bidding process or the execution of the contract that benefited that person; and - (g) Reject the bid of any bidder if that bidder or any of its directors - - (i) has abused the supply chain management system of the municipality or has committed any improper conduct in relation to such system; - (ii) has been convicted for fraud or corruption during the past five years; - (iii) has willfully neglected, reneged on or failed to comply with any government, municipal or other public sector contract during the past five years; or - (iv) has been listed in the Register for Tender Defaulters in terms of section 29 of the Prevention of Combating of Corrupt Activities Act (No12 of 2004).

-- (38.2) The accounting officer must inform the National Treasury and relevant provincial treasury in writing of any actions taken in terms of subparagraphs (1)(b)(ii),(e) or (f) of this policy. - (38.3) where there is allegation of financial misconduct the municipality must refer the matter to the financial misconduct board in terms of the Municipal Regulation on Financial Misconduct.
-Allegations of financial offence must be reported to SAPS
+- reject a recommendation for the award of a contract if the recommended bidder, or any of its directors, has committed a corrupt or fraudulent act in competing for the particular contract; - (f) cancel a contract awarded to a person if - the person committed any corrupt or fraudulent act during the bidding process or the execution of the contract; or - (ii) an official or other role player committed any corrupt or fraudulent act during the bidding process or the execution of the contract that benefited that person; and - (g) reject the bid of any bidder if that bidder or any of its directors - (i) has abused the supply chain management system of the municipality or has committed any improper conduct in relation to such system; - (ii) has been convicted for fraud or corruption during the past five years; - (iii) has willfully neglected, reneged on or failed to comply with any government, municipal or other public sector contract during the past five years; or - (iv) has been listed in the Register for Tender Defaulters in terms of section 29 of the Prevention and Combating of Corrupt Activities Act (No 12 of 2004). - (2) The accounting officer must inform the National Treasury and relevant provincial treasury in writing of any actions taken in terms of subparagraphs (1)(b)(ii), (e) or (f) of this policy.